-Recruitment plays a crucial role.
-The VPR emphasised the necessity of integrating research into all agendas and ensuring it is communicated more effectively across all departments; The VPR emphasised the need for increased research intensity, across all disciplines: inputs, outputs and income, noting that this honing in on research as fundamental to UL's success is to be welcomed.
-Governing Authority support and regular oversight is particularly important in that regard; Need for clear but simple messaging rooted in UL and directed from the top about: being research-led; appropriate staff ratios to focus on research activity; prioritise WAM at departmental levels, using relevant metrics to maintain connections; Faulty Deans to be accountable for securing appointments considering associated costs; implement recruitment and promotions standards that include minimum research performance levels; utilise PDRS; encourage applications for ERC grants; support early career researchers with scholarships and other opportunities; UL must strive to attract top academics who are self-starters and it must in turn provide an environment that nurtures their potential.
-This includes ensuring sufficient attention from the Executive Committee and appropriate validation and accountability by Deans and Heads of Departments:
+deeting l Page No. • Plays a crucial role. • ; The VPR emphasised the necessity of integrating research into all agendas and ensuring it is communicated more effectively across all departments; • • The VPR emphasised the need for increased research intensity, across a disciplines: inputs, outputs and income, noting that this honing in on research a fundamental to UL's success is to be welcomed.
+Governing Authority support an regular oversight is particularly important in that regard; • Need for clear but simple messaging rooted in UL and directed from the top about being research-led; appropriate staff ratios to focus on research activity; prioritist WAM at departmental levels, using relevant metrics to maintain connections Faulty Deans to be accountable for securing appointments considering associated costs; implement recruitment and promotions standards that include minimum research performance levels; utilise PDRS; encourage applications for ERG grants; support early career researchers with scholarships and other opportunities UL must strive to attract top academics who are self-starters and it must in turn provide an environment that nurtures their potential.
+This includes ensuring sufficient attention from the Executive Committee and appropriate validation are • sufficient attention from the Executive Committee and appropriate validation an accountability by Deans and Heads of Departments; 5.4